 4.6 Roleplays that include any offensive or explicit content (including r*pe or child p*rn) are not allowed and will result in a handler’s termination from PRIME.
 Refer back to Rule 1.1.

-4.7 Going OOC/Blatantly breaking the 4th wall in roleplays and segments is frowned upon and will result in a loss.
+4.7 Going OOC/Blatantly breaking the 4th wall in roleplays and segments is frowned upon and will result in point deductions and/or a loss.
 Multiple occurrences will result in firing.
 This includes mentioning a handler in a roleplay, using personal information about a handler in a roleplay, mentioning clear off-camera happenings in a roleplay, etc. Staff knows some folks like to give nods to OOC things and “nudge” the 4th wall in their writing but flagrantly abusing this as described above is not permitted.
 Please ask staff if you are unsure if something may be over the line.

 4.8 Traditionally, roleplays in PRIME have reflected the lives of our roster.
 With this relaunch it should be made clear that all competitors are first and foremost professional wrestlers.
 To that end, staff will be using the following criteria to judge roleplays: